defold/doc/docs/en/manuals/facebook.md

 }
 ```

-* The full Defold Facebook APIs are documented in the [Facebook reference documentation](/ref/facebook).
+* The full Defold Facebook API is documented in the [Facebook reference documentation](/ref/facebook).
 * The Facebook Graph API is documented here: https://developers.facebook.com/docs/graph-api

 ## Development caveats